DependableSystemsLab/LLFI/README.md

   ./setup -LLFI_BUILD_ROOT $BUILD/LLFI -LLVM_SRC_ROOT $SRC/llvm-3.4 -LLVM_DST_ROOT $BUILD/llvm-3.4
   ```

+GUI

+The GUI is built by the setup-script in LLFI_BUILD_ROOT/LLFI-GUI.
+Make sure the llfi-gui.jar file exists in that directory.

+Environment variable setup
+  1. Set the ’PYTHONPATH’ environment variable with the path of the installed Python yaml file.
+     – setenv PYTHONPATH  usr/Python 2.7/site-packages/
+  2. Create an environment variable "llfibuild" with the path of the llfi build directory.
+     – setenv llfibuild LLFI_BUILD_ROOT
+  3. [OPTIONAL] Create an environment variable "COMPARE" with the path of the SDC check script.
+     – setenv COMPARE Path of SDC LLFI_SRC_ROOT/LLFI-GUI/SdcScript.sh

+Running the GUI
+  1. Go to any directory where you want to save the outputs
+  2. Execute the jar file: java -jar LLFI_BUILD_ROOT/LLFI-GUI/llfi_gui.jar

 Running
 -------
 You can use example programs in the *test_programs* directory to test LLFI, including: